HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### CNAME tracking

 Continuing with techniques that circumvent blocks on third-party tracking, <a hreflang="en" href="https://medium.com/nextdns/cname-cloaking-the-dangerous-disguise-of-third-party-trackers-195205dc522a">CNAME tracking</a> is a novel approach where a first-party subdomain masks the use of a third-party service using a CNAME record at the [DNS level](https://adguard.com/en/blog/cname-tracking.html).
 From the viewpoint of the browser, everything happens within a first-party context, so none of the third-party countermeasures are applied.
 Major tracking companies such as Adobe and Oracle are <a hreflang="en" href="https://sciendo.com/article/10.2478/popets-2021-0053">already offering CNAME tracking solutions</a> to their customers.
+For the results on CNAME-based tracking included in this chapter, we refer to [research](https://arxiv.org/pdf/2102.09301.pdf) completed by Y. Dimova and others where we developed a method to detect CNAME-based tracking, based on DNS data and request data from HTTP Archive.

 {{ figure_markup(
   image="nb_sites_with_cname_tracking.png",